top of page

 Currently, there are three proposed classifications of scenic river:

 Wild River Areas (Class I).
 These river areas represent vestiges of primitive West Virginia and would be kept unpolluted.
-Those free-flowing rivers or sections of rivers with shorelines and scenic vistas unchanged, or essentially unchanged, by man, with no extensive paralleling roads closer than one (1) mile (except in river gorges where there must be no extensive paralleling roads within the gorge or within one-quarter (1/4) mile back from the gorge rim), and with only a limited number of crossing roads or spur roads existing at the time of designation as a state wild river.
+Those free-flowing rivers or sections of rivers with shorelines and scenic vistas unchanged, or essentially unchanged, by man, with no extensive paralleling roads and with only a limited number of crossing roads or spur roads existing at the time of designation as a state wild river.
 Additional access would be limited to trails.

 Who determines river classification and how is a river proposed for scenic river designation?

 The draft legislation proposes that the West Virginia Division of Natural Resources (DNR) manage the State Scenic River System.
-The Director can propose the inclusion of a river or stream to be part of the State Scenic River System but only the State Legislature can consider the request and include the river or stream in the law.
+The Director can propose the inclusion of a river or stream from the U.S. Department of Interior's National River Inventory (NRI) to be part of the State Scenic River System. nly the State Legislature can consider the request and include the river or stream in the law.
 Any group or person may propose a stream or river be included in the System via an application form to be established at a later date.
 The current draft also recommends that a committee comprised of local citizens, watershed, conservation, and recreational representatives review such requests and recommend to the Director of DNR whether or not the stream or river meets the requirements of a wild, scenic, or recreational river before being proposed to be added to the System.

 bottom of page